 Cary Pinkowski is a running geek.
 This is a good thing.
 He and Mike Nishi, and their team, want to put on the best race that they can.
 For nearly seventeen years now, Pinkowski and company have worked to make the LSB Chicago Marathon one of the top races in the world.
 It is a global race.
 Add that to a resurging ING New York, BAA Boston, FLORA London, real,-Berlin, among others and you have the World Majors.

 I remember, in 1997 or so, late in the evening watching Cary checking out the course, it was probably 2 am ( we were coming back from a party).
 I had seen the same look before on the late Fred Lebow’s face, the heralded race director of the New York City Marathon, and resident eccentric at the New York Road Runners.
 Lebow INVENTED the city marathons.
 When he moved the New York race from five laps of Central Park to five boroughs in 1976, many thought he was smoking something illegal.
 I have spoken to a first sponsor, or who should have been, of New York-Lebow asked for $5k and they thought the Romanian apparel salesman was crazy.

-His love the marathon and his absolutely anal attachment to managing races is why he is so good!
-The attention to details, putting out more water, sports drinks, ice, air conditioned vehicles, water misters on Saturday showed that.
-That the weather, 87 degrees and 86 degree humidty, did them in, only shows that Mother Nature still has some control over man.
+His love for the marathon and his absolutely anal attachment to managing races is why he is so good!
+The attention to detail, putting out more water, sports drinks, ice, air-conditioned vehicles, and water misters on Saturday showed that.
+That the weather, 87 degrees and 86 degrees humidity, did them in, only shows that Mother Nature still has some control over man.